 --Step #6: Bottles?

-Many people who keg their own beer like to have a few bottles for competitions, tasters, saving for longer maturation, etc. By far and away, the easiest way to do this is to first dose each bottle with a measured amount of corn sugar (initially try a rounded 1/2 tsp. per 12 oz. bottle, 3/4 tsp. per 16 oz. bottle, and a rounded tsp. per champagne bottle or 22 oz. beer bottle - slightly more if you prefer dried malt extract).
+What???
+I thought we were getting away from bottles!
+Believe it or not, many people who keg their own beer like to have a few bottles for competitions, tasters, saving for longer maturation, etc. By far and away, the easiest way to do this is to first dose each bottle with a measured amount of corn sugar (initially try a rounded 1/2 tsp. per 12 oz. bottle, 3/4 tsp. per 16 oz. bottle, and a rounded tsp. per champagne bottle or 22 oz. beer bottle - slightly more if you prefer dried malt extract).
 Using a funnel, spoon in the priming sugar.
 Now syphon the beer onto the priming sugar using your standard bottling techniques.
 Cap the bottle and give it a little shake to dissolve the priming sugar.
 After you've finished the bottling part, simply syphon the balance of the beer into the keg and proceed normally.
 What happens if you've already kegged the beer and you decide that you want to bottle some?
 This is not a problem if you have a counter-pressure bottle filler (ask us about assembling or purchasing and using one).
 Without one of these little gems, you will have to fake it using a "poor man's" counter-pressure bottle filler.
 To construct one of these handy little gadgets, all you need is a plastic hand "picnic" tapper onto which you attach about two inches of 3/8" ID plastic hose to the "faucet" part of the tapper.
 Now attach a 12" - 15" length of copper or rigid plastic tubing fitted with #2 drilled rubber stopper to the open end of the flexible tubing.
 You are now ready to fill bottles!
 First, you need to slide the rubber stopper up or down so that when inserted into the bottle, the rigid tube goes almost to the bottom of the bottle while at the same time the stopper snugs securely around the lip of the bottle.
 Now open the tapper full blast to the "locked" open position.
 Initially, the beer should flow freely until the bottle is about halfway full or so.
 Gradually, as the pressure in the bottle builds up to nearly to same as in the keg, the flow will virtually stop.
 Now, "pinch" the rubber stopper around the lip of the bottle to "burp" a little pressure off in the bottle.
 Now the beer should flow again, (if slowly).
 Keep "burping" the stopper until the bottle nearly full.
 Now return the tapper lever to the "off' position, and remove the filler, and cap.

 --All this talk of bottling has made my bottle-phobia act up again.
 If you're like most of us keggers, you'll soon break out in sweat at the prospect of washing another bottle.
 Fortunately, those days are almost behind you now!
 If you're ready to take the plunge, and forsake your bottles for the ease of kegging, click below: